The workspace is the hub of any designer, developer, and programmer’s world.

 Where you are situated is definitely something to consider when creating an optimal work environment.

-Think about the space you have to work in and plan where you will sit and where each item in your workspace should be placed.
+Think about the space you have to work in and plan where you will sit and where your desk will be located.

 OK, so sometimes you won’t have much choice in where your workspace is but even being able to sit near a window is something that can usually be achieved.